Academy for Careers in Television and Film—LIC (CTE in video and film production and is an ASD Nest site).

 The Brooklyn Latin School

-yes – senior as of March 2025
+Is this the school your child attends now? yes – senior as of March 2025

 Please write a review of your experience.